getappmap/appmap-agent-js/README.md

 # appmap-agent-js

-JavaScript client agent for the AppMap framework.
+JavaScript agent for the AppMap framework.

 To install:
 ```sh